mlflow/mlflow/examples/pytorch/AxHyperOptimizationPTL/README.md

 ## Ax Hyperparameter Optimization Example
-In this example, we train a Pytorch Lightning model to classify [CIFAR-10 dataset](https://github.com/pytorch/vision/blob/master/torchvision/datasets/cifar.py).
-The code, adapted from this [repository](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html), is almost entirely dedicated to model training and hyperparameter optimization.
+In this example, we train a Pytorch Lightning model to classify Iris flower classification dataset.
 A parent run will be created during the training process,which would dump the baseline model and relevant parameters,metrics and model along with its summary,subsequently followed by a set of nested child runs, which will dump the trial results.
 The best parameters would be dumped into the parent run once the experiments are completed.

 ### Running the code
-To run the example via MLflow, navigate to the `mlflow/examples/pytorch/axbotorch` directory and run the command
+To run the example via MLflow, navigate to the `mlflow/examples/pytorch/AxHyperOptimizationPTL` directory and run the command

 ```
 mlflow run .
 ```

-This will run `AxHyperOptimizationPTL.py` with the default set of parameters such as  `--max_epochs=3` and `total_trials=3`.
+This will run `AxHyperOptimizationPTL.py` with the default set of parameters such as `max_epochs=3` and `total_trials=3`.
 You can see the default value in the `MLproject` file.

 In order to run the file with custom parameters, run the command

 ```
-mlflow run . -P max_epochs=X -P total_trials = Y
+mlflow run . -P max_epochs=X -P total_trials=Y
 ```

 where `X` is your desired value for `max_epochs` and `Y` is your desired value for `total_trials`.